Nix-Banayat/DSAMidterms/README.md

 ## What is React JS?

 React is a Javascript library for building user interfaces.
+It is developed by Facebook.
+It simplifies creating dynamic and interactive web apps with the help of component-based architecture, reusability, and efficient rendering with the JSX and virtualDOM.

 - **Component-Based:** Build encapsulated components that manage their own state, then compose them to make complex UIs.
 Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep the state out of the DOM.
 - **Learn Once, Write Anywhere:** We don't make assumptions about the rest of your technology stack, so you can develop new features in React without rewriting existing code.
 React can also render on the server using [Node](https://nodejs.org/en) and power mobile apps using [React Native](https://reactnative.dev/).